Chazakah: Easements

 The Talmudic law applies the principle of chazakah also to easements or servitudes consisting in the right or privilege of using another's land without compensation.
 For example, if one causes one of the beams of his house to protrude into the premises of his neighbor, and the neighbor does not object immediately, the owner is regarded as having a chazakah in the servitude of his neighbor's premises as regards the beam.
 There are three distinct opinions among the later authorities regarding the nature of this ḥazaḳah.
-Some (the Geonim and Maimonides) are of the opinion that the chazakah of easement need not be accompanied by a real claim, nor need it last for three successive years as is required with movable property.
-Others (Rabbeinu Tam, Rabbeinu Yonah, Shlomo ibn Aderet) hold that this case is in all respects similar to the case of immovable property, needing both a real claim and three years' possession.
+Some (the Geonim and Maimonides) think that the chazakah of easement need not be accompanied by a real claim, nor need it last for three successive years as is required with movable property.
+Others (Rabbeinu Tam, Yonah Gerondi, Shlomo ibn Aderet) hold that this case is in all respects similar to the case of immovable property, needing both a real claim and three years' possession.
 Others, again, adopt the compromise of Rashbam, who regards easements as immovable property in so far as they require a real claim to title, but with the difference that they do not require three years' possession to establish the right.